 3. Match Your Data Against Suppression Files

-A data cleansing tool will not only indicate the deceased, mover, and opt-out records in your files, it will also remove the necessary details so that you can continue using your database with peace of mind that your business is operating in both an effective and compliant manner.
+A data cleansing tool will not only indicate the deceased, mover, and opt-out records in your files, it will also remove the unnecessary details.
+You can then continue using your database with peace of mind that your business is operating in both an effective and compliant manner.

 4. The Result

-Having completed the aforementioned steps of the consolidation process, the result will be that your business has now achieved a single customer view when it comes to handling the data you hold about them.
-A single customer view will give you a complete understanding of each individual contact and their relationship with your organisation, rather than duplicate records that can result from the multiple touch points that your customer base has with your business.
+Having completed the aforementioned steps of the consolidation process, the result will be a single customer view of the data you hold.
+A single customer view will give you a complete understanding of each individual contact and their relationship with your organisation.
 It will provide your organisation with easy access at any time to your central data source, not to mention that it saves on operating expenses and staffing levels.

 However you intend to clean out your computer today and in the future, consolidating your database and having a single customer view will certainly help to improve the efficiency of your business.